rocket-pool/docs.rocketpool.net/docs/en/node-staking/install-modes.md

 In this mode, Rocket Pool will deploy Docker containers for its own processes and for a Validator client it manages, but will ignore the Execution client and Beacon Node containers for whichever external clients you already run and maintain.
 **As Rocket Pool will be creating and maintaining new validator keys for each of your node's minipools, it is important that it runs its own Validator client.**

-When using this configuration, the Smartnode will use the following Docker containers (which were described above):
+When using this configuration, the Smart Node will use the following Docker containers (which were described above):

 - `rocketpool_node`
 - `rocketpool_watchtower`